Larger Quantities, Lower Prices

 - Botanical Latin Name: Polygonatum Biflorum Common Name: Solomon"s Seal Sun Exposure: Best in part shade to shade Hardiness Zones: does well in 3-9 acidic to average Mature Height: it grows to 1-4 ft.

 Solomon's Seal - Polygonatum Biflorum refers to plants of the genus Polygonatum found throughout the Northern hemisphere.
-Solomon’s Seal is a relative of asparagus and can be used for both food and medicine.
+Solomon’s Seal is a relative of asparagus and is used for both food and medicine.
 Solomon’s Seal has arching stems and hanging tubular cream-colored flowers.
-It grows well in shaded areas with rich soil.
+It grows well in shaded areas with fertile soil.
 Preferring rich soil in a damp, shady setting, this plant is slow to become well established but will eventually form nice clumps.
 It is best started from transplants or rhizomes since the seeds can take two or more years to sprout.
 A variety of species are cultivated, but the favorite in North America is the native Polygonatum biflorum.

 Botanical Latin Name: Polygonatum Biflorum